Sertraline and 5-Htp: Can You Take Them Together?

 Why is this important?

-The clinical presentation of serotonin syndrome can be subtle at first - patients describe feeling "flu-ish" or "wired" - and many cases are missed until the patient is febrile and rigid.
-Recognizing the risk early and stopping the offending agents is the most important intervention.
+Serotonin syndrome can be easy to miss early.
+People often describe feeling "flu-ish" or "wired," and the diagnosis is sometimes only made once they are febrile and rigid.
+Recognizing the risk and stopping the offending agents early is the most important step.

 What should you do?

-If you take sertraline, do not start 5-HTP.
-If you currently take both, contact your prescriber - they will likely advise stopping the 5-HTP and watching for symptoms.
-Do not stop sertraline abruptly on your own; SSRI discontinuation syndrome can cause dizziness, electric-shock sensations, and a brief mood drop.
+Before any change: If you take sertraline, do not start 5-HTP.
+If you are already taking both, do not stop either one on your own first — contact your prescriber or pharmacist and review the supplement with them.
+Do not stop sertraline abruptly, as SSRI discontinuation can cause dizziness, electric-shock sensations, and a brief mood drop.

 Which specific products are affected?